 Provide extra food and drink

 If you have been identified as at risk of being malnourished, we can provide you with extra nutrition in the form of soups, drinks and snacks.
-You can select the snacks you would like.
+You can select from a range of choices.

 We have a variety of nutritional resources available, including recipes.

 Tailor your menu choices

 We can provide you with higher energy meals.
-They are marked ‘HE’ on our menu.
+They are marked with a * on our menu.
 Higher energy means the meal contains more calories to prevent further weight loss, and help promote weight gain so you can achieve a healthy weight.

 This resource has been compiled using available current evidence and has been approved by a team of dietitians and nutritionists.
 The information is for general use and should not replace individually tailored advice given by a healthcare professional.

 For further information, please contact your local Support Team or contact our Nutrition & Wellbeing Team directly here.

 If you are a health or social care professional and require leaflets for your team or clients, then please contact us